-The Wild at Heart is a non-linear adventure where I help two lost children explore a mysterious forest filled with puzzles, treasure, and a lurking evil.
-I play as Wake and Kirby, young friends who decide to run away from their unhappy homes through the forest bordering their backyards.
+The Wild at Heart is a non-linear adventure about two lost children who explore a mysterious forest filled with puzzles, treasure, and a lurking evil.
+Wake and Kirby are young friends who decide to run away from their unhappy homes through the forest bordering their backyards.
 After wandering for hours they find themselves in the Deep Woods, a magical land where lost people from across history are trapped forever while their memories are devoured by a hidden creature called The Never.
 Only by teaming up with Spritelings, diminutive spirits of nature native to the Deep Woods, can Wake and Kirby discover The Never’s prison beneath the trees and defeat it before their memories are lost forever.

 In order to escape the Deep Woods, I must apply the unique tools and skills possessed by Wake, Kirby, and their Spriteling partners to solve puzzles, bypass obstacles, and open new paths through the forest.

 Wake is a budding engineer who has created a Gust Buster, a souped-up vacuum cleaner that can suck in items and Spritelings and blow away small enemies and piles of leaves or garbage.
 Kirby’s small size lets her squeeze through tunnels Wake cannot, an advantage which leads her to a lantern that can activate many of the ancient magical objects scattered around the Deep Woods.
-When needed, I can split the pair up to solve alternating door puzzles, or have them travel together for safety.
+When needed, the pair may split up to solve alternating door puzzles, or travel together for safety.

 In addition to their unique skills, Wake and Kirby need the help of the Spritelings.
-I can have a herd of up to sixty made up of five varieties follow the player characters.
+A herd of up to sixty made from five varieties follow the player characters.
 Some Spriteling varieties are obvious, like Emberlings and Shiverlings which are immune to fire and ice respectively.
 Others are more creative.
 Barblings are fragile but the sharp thorns on their head are deadly weapons against the Deep Woods’ monsters and also lets them stick to objects.
 Lunalings can interact with the same magical objects as Kirby’s lantern and their strength increases by a factor of three in moonlight.

 Wake and Kirby need the Spriteling’s help to solve the puzzles they lack the strength or numbers to complete on their own.
-When I toss Spritelings near a fragile earthen wall, they will begin breaking it down.
-When I toss them near a pile of sticks, they will build a bridge across a nearby river.
+When Spritelings are tossed near a fragile earthen wall, they begin breaking it down.
+When tossed near a pile of sticks, they build a bridge across a nearby river.
 Many objects needed to progress through the plot are too large to be carried in the player characters’ pockets, instead requiring dozens of Spritelings to work together to carry them back to The Grove, the one place in the Deep Woods protected from The Never’s influence.

-Wake and Kirby will require several hundred Spritelings to complete their quest, so I am forced into the near-constant chore of gathering the materials to create them.
+Wake and Kirby will require several hundred Spritelings to complete their quest, so they are forced into the near-constant chore of gathering the materials to create more.
 Hatching a Spriteling of any variety requires a corresponding seed, or “Pip,” and a magical essence called Glint.
 Both are gathered from giant squashes that grow throughout the forest and regrow every in-game day.

-Despite these small, consistent efforts to build a Spriteling reserve, at multiple points I must bring my momentum to a complete halt to grind out more of a specific variety after a particularly catastrophic mission wipes out most of the herd.
+Despite these small, consistent efforts to build a Spriteling reserve, at multiple points the momentum is brought to a complete halt to grind out more of a specific variety after a particularly catastrophic mission wipes out most of the herd.
 This is aggravating, especially since it’s usually a direct result of The Wild at Heart’s weakest aspect: its combat.

 The Deep Woods is home to many supernatural creatures who will attack Wake and Kirby during their quest, including corrosive slimes, giant frogs, and anthropomorphic mushrooms wielding primitive weapons.
-Like assigning Spritelings to a task, I can direct them to attack a monster by tossing them near one.
+Like assigning Spritelings to a task, they can be directed to attack a monster by tossing them near one.
 There is some level of strategy involved—Emberlings are immune to the elemental powers of fire-enhanced monsters, for example—but combat mostly consists of tossing every available Spriteling at a problem until it dies.

 This isn’t to say that combat is either brainless or effortless.
 Wake and Kirby have limited health meters, and if they take too many hits from monsters they will pass out and wake up at the nearest campsite the next in-game morning.
 It’s all too easy to lose track of where a monster is attacking in a herd of swarming Spritelings, often leading to cheap shots against the player characters.